Dpdl-io/DpdlEngine/README.md

 #### Dpdl Java API's access documentation (default configuration)

-The set of classes accessible with Dpdl (default) is defined to be the following set.
+The default set of classes accessible with Dpdl is defined to be the following set.
+Additional classes and API's can be added by means of a simple configuration.

 The methods of the classes that are accessible are referred to the current JRE instance on which Dpdl is running.

 [Java API](http://www.seesolutions.it/apidoc/Java_Platform_API_1_5.html)